 Compare a tree planted beside a running stream with one planted in a dry parched desert.

 The one by the stream flourishes and produces fruit.
 Just like our delight in God’s Word can be nourishing and prosperous for us.

 The person though who receives advice from the wicked and hangs out with sinners is like a parched tree.

 Spiritually that person is lifeless and almost dried up.
 The next couple of verses describe the wicked and their destination.

 But not the wicked!
 They are like worthless chaff, scattered by the wind.
 They will be condemned at the time of judgment.
 Sinners will have no place among the godly.
 Psalm 1:4-5

 The question you must answer for yourself is this.
-Do you want to enjoy the delight of God’s Word and the prosperity of the Lord?
-Even if it’s not financial prosperity as you walk down the path of the godly.
+Do you want to enjoy the delight of God’s Word and His prosperity?
+Even if it’s not financially oriented as you walk the path of the godly.

-Lord, we want to walk on the path of the godly.
+Lord, we want to walk in the path of the godly.
 We want to delight in your Word and prosper.
 Help us to make the right decisions with our actions being the evidence.